Azumaya algebra: Example in positive characteristic

+Let $D_X$ be the sheaf of rings of differential operators on $X$.

+Then $D_X$ naturally gives rise to an Azumaya algebra on the cotangent bundle $T^*X'$ of $X'$.
+This Azumaya algebra is used in the positive characteristic versions of the Geometric Langlands correspondence and the Nonabelian Hodge correspondence.

 Applications

 There have been significant applications of Azumaya algebras in diophantine geometry, following work of Yuri Manin.
 The Manin obstruction to the Hasse principle is defined using the Brauer group of schemes.